Lightning-AI/litgpt/tutorials/neurips_challenge_quickstart.md

 ---

-**Important Note**
+> [!NOTE]

-Note that the Dolly dataset has a relatively long context length, which could result in out-of-memory issues.
+> The Dolly dataset has a relatively long context length, which could result in out-of-memory issues.
 The maximum context length that is used for the evaluation, [according to the official competition rules](https://llm-efficiency-challenge.github.io/question), is 2,048 tokens.
 Hence, it's highly recommended to edit the  [`finetune/lora.py` file](https://github.com/Lightning-AI/lit-gpt/blob/main/finetune/lora.py#L37) and change `override_max_seq_length = None` to `override_max_seq_length = 2048`.

 ---